p-r-a-v-i-n/django-rest-framework/docs/api-guide/content-negotiation.md

 ---

+!!!
+Note
-**Note**: "q" values are not taken into account by REST framework when determining preference.
+  "q" values are not taken into account by REST framework when determining preference.
 The use of "q" values negatively impacts caching, and in the author's opinion they are an unnecessary and overcomplicated approach to content negotiation.

 This is a valid approach as the HTTP spec deliberately underspecifies how a server should weight server-based preferences against client-based preferences.